Debiased Machine Learning with Many Cross-Fitting Folds: Examples

-which is the expectation of the treatment effect when the treatment is mandated across the entire population, also known as the ATE.
-A standard assumption used to identify $\theta_0$ is the selection-on-observables assumption,
+\begin{example}[Average Treatment Effect] Let $A \in \{0,1\}$ denote a binary treatment status, $Y(a)$ denote the potential outcome under treatment $a \in \{0,1\}$, $X$ denote a vector of covariates, and $Y = A Y(1) + (1-A) Y(0)$ denote the observed outcome.
+The available data is modeled by the vector $W = (Y,A,X)$.
+The parameter of interest is $\theta_0 = E[Y(1) - Y(0)]~,$ which is the expectation of the treatment effect when the treatment is mandated across the entire population, also known as the ATE.
+Under the selection-on-observables assumption, $(Y(1),Y(0)) \perp A \mid X,$ and the overlap condition, the ATE can be identified by a moment condition such as \eqref{eq:moment_for_theta} using a moment function like \eqref{eq:moment_funct} with $\psi^a(W,\eta) = 1$ and